nais/doc/clusters/migrating-to-gcp.md

 ### Deploy
 The same deployment mechanism is leveraged for both on-premise K8s clusters and the others GCP.
-See [Deployment][deployment] section of the documentation for how to leverage the _NAIS deploy tool_.
+See [deployment] section of the documentation for how to leverage the _NAIS deploy tool_.

 ### Ingress
 See [GCP clusters][GCP].